 Also of interest is that Farmington has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Farmington who are college-educated is somewhat higher than the average US community of 21.84%: 27.99% of adults in Farmington have at least a bachelor's degree.
+The overall education level of Farmington is somewhat higher than in the average US city of 21.84%: 27.99% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Farmington in 2010 was $22,965, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $91,860 for a family of four.
 However, Farmington contains both very wealthy and poor people as well.